php-fig/fig-standards/proposed/phpdoc-tags.md

 /**
  * @generated function generated using bin/script.php, please DO NOT EDIT!
  *
- * @params array $params parameters for the index API endpoint
+ * @param array $params parameters for the index API endpoint
  *
  * @return array response from Elasticsearch
  */